 My main interests are in ethical theory, epistemology, and the philosophy of action.
 Issues in metaphysics and the philosophy of mind are also intimately connected to my work.
 My dissertation was a systematic defense of the claim that what it is to be rational is to correctly respond to the normative reasons you possess.
-I am currently revising the dissertation in order to publish it as book.
+I am currently revising the dissertation in order to publish it as a book.
 For more information on that project, see this page.
 Before coming to Princeton, I received an MA from the philosophy department at the University of Nebraska-Lincoln.
 Before going to the Great Plains, I graduated from Arizona State University with Bachelor of Arts degrees in philosophy and political science.

 To find out more about my work—past, present, and future—see the work page.
 A CV (in pdf format) can be found by clicking on the button below.